Going to School With Food Allergies

 If your child won't have the epinephrine auto-injector on hand at all times, be sure that it's available in the nurse's office, the classroom, and anywhere else your child might spend time, such as an after-school room.
 Label the epinephrine container with your child's name, photo, and your emergency contact information.
 Also, give your child's teacher a supply of hand wipes and safe food options for your child to use.

-Write a letter to the other parents in your child's class.
+You might want to write a letter to the other parents in your child's class.
 Explain which allergies your child has, what this means, and how serious a reaction could be.
 Explain the idea of cross-contamination, and clearly state how they can help keep your child safe.
 Be reasonable (don't ask for things that aren't necessary) and be honest (don't make things seem more serious than they are).
 If you can, offer to help with birthday celebrations so treats will be safe for your child.

 Consider including a handout that explains how others can help those with food allergies.
 The Food Allergy Research and Education network (FARE) offers one.